XRP Ledger Standards

 • sfAuditorEncryptedBalance (if present) is set to Encrypted Zero (using the Auditor's public key).

-• sfConfidentialBalanceVersion is reset to 0.
+• sfConfidentialBalanceVersion is incremented by 1.

 • Supply Reduction: